Railroad tie

-Rails in the US may be fastened to the tie by a railroad spike; iron/steel baseplates screwed to the tie and secured to the rail by a proprietary fastening system such as a Vossloh or Pandrol which are commonly used in Europe.
+Rails in North America may be fastened to the tie by a railroad spike.
+Iron/steel baseplates screwed to the tie and secured to the rail by a proprietary fastening system such as a Vossloh or Pandrol are commonly used in Europe.

 Types

 Stone block

 The type of railroad tie used on the predecessors of the first true railway (Liverpool and Manchester Railway) consisted of a pair of stone blocks laid into the ground, with the chairs holding the rails fixed to those blocks.
 One advantage of this method of construction was that it allowed horses to tread the middle path without the risk of tripping.
 In railway use with ever heavier locomotives, it was found that it was hard to maintain the correct gauge.
 The stone blocks were in any case unsuitable on soft ground, such as at Chat Moss, where timber ties had to be used.
 Bi-block ties with a tie rod are somewhat similar.